Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

 \textbf{Totality.} $\OA \preceq \OB$ or $\OB \preceq \OA$.

 If $\OA = \OB$ this is trivially true.
 Suppose $\OA \preceq \OB$ does not hold.
-Because of Property~\ref{prp:OrbitInteractionParity}, no points of $\OB$ are on the right side of blue-red edges of $\OA$, so $\OB \preceq \OA$, by the definition of the relation $\preceq$.
+Because of Proposition~\ref{prp:OrbitInteractionParity}, no points of $\OB$ are on the right side of blue-red edges of $\OA$, so $\OB \preceq \OA$, by the definition of the relation $\preceq$.

 \textbf{Antisymmetry.} If $\OA \preceq \OB$ and $\OB \preceq \OA$, then $\OA = \OB$.

 From $\OA \preceq \OB$ we know that no points of $\OA$ are on the right side of blue-red edges of $\OB$.
 But, since $\OB \preceq \OA$, there are no points of $\OA$ on the right side of red-blue edges of $\OB$, either.
 This is only possible if $\OA = \OB$.